Applying for Mortgage Relief

-How you apply for mortgage relief is an important decision, and getting the best results possible can greatly impact your family’s future.
-Simply put, your options are hiring a foreclosure defense attorney, or attempting the process yourself.
+How you apply for mortgage relief can be one of the most important decisions you will make for your family, and getting the best results possible can have a huge impact on your family’s future.
+Simply put, your options boil down to hiring a foreclosure attorney to represent you, or attempting the process yourself.

-Lenders are reluctant to restructure your mortgage, and notorious for taking advantage of homeowners not represented by a foreclosure defense attorney.
-Mortgage mitigation is complicated and difficult, but with a strong presentation from an experienced attorney, it’s possible to get what you want, without the grief of trying it yourself.
+Mortgage mitigation is complicated and difficult, and lenders would like nothing better than for you to attempt the process yourself.
+Lenders are reluctant to restructure your mortgage, and they will make it difficult for you, especially if you are not represented by a foreclosure attorney.
+However, with a strong presentation from an experienced foreclosure attorney, it’s possible to get what you are looking for and be spared the grief and aggravation of trying to resolve the matter by yourself.

 Foreclosure Attorney Consultation:

-The process starts with your initial consultation with your foreclosure defense attorney.
-During this consultation, the attorney will review your documentation and other relevant facts, and determine your options.
-Your foreclosure defense attorney will then brief you on the required documentation and the strategies that will be deployed to obtain the resolution you seek.
+The process starts with your initial consultation with your foreclosure attorney.
+During this consultation, your foreclosure lawyer will review your situation and determine your options.
+Your foreclosure lawyer will then brief you on the required documentation and the strategies that will be deployed to obtain the resolution you want.

-Your foreclosure defense attorney will determine the best approach after conducting a thorough analysis of the documentation you provide, and any potential legal violations committed by your lender or servicer.
+Your foreclosure attorney will determine the best approach after conducting a thorough analysis to expose any legal violations committed by your lender or servicer, including Real Estate Settlement Procedures Act (RESPA) and Truth in Lending Act (TILA) violations.

-Your foreclosure defense attorney will begin negotiations shortly after sending your application.
-This is where the real work happens, as your foreclosure defense attorney will negotiate with your lender to get your loan modified.
+Your foreclosure lawyer will begin negotiations shortly after sending your application.
+This is where the real work happens, as your foreclosure attorney will negotiate with your lender to get your loan modified.
 A good loan modification attorney will negotiate aggressively until the bank makes an offer that suits your financial capacity.
-This negotiation will determine the details of your modification and is the biggest reason why having a foreclosure defense attorney is crucial to obtaining the best result possible.
+This negotiation will determine the details of your modification and is the biggest reason why having a foreclosure attorney is crucial to obtaining the best result possible.

 Each bank has its own qualification guidelines.
-To get the best results, it’s important to know their guidelines, and most experienced foreclosure defense attorneys will.
+To get the best results, it’s important to know their guidelines, and most experienced foreclosure lawyers will.
 The factors that are most commonly considered include:

 Income vs. Expenses: